chrischoy/open-ucn/README.md

 ## Citing this work

-The First Fully Convolutional Features for 2D Correspondences
+The Fully Convolutional Features for 2D Correspondences

 ```
 @incollection{UCN2016,